zacharyfmarion/Mini/README.md

 Install the dependencies in the Gemfile with `bundle install` (run `gem install bundle` if you don't have it already).
 It's way more legit if you make `mini.rb` an executable so go ahead and chmod the crap out of it:

 ```
-chmod 777 mini.rb      <-- Because '777' is always a good idea, right?
+chmod 777 lib/mini.rb      <-- Because '777' is always a good idea, right?
 ```

-If you want to run mini as a repl, then run: `./mini.rb -i` or `./mini.rb --interactive`.
-If you would rather run a file, simply pass in the filename as the first argument (e.g. `./mini.rb test.mini`)
+If you want to run mini as a repl, then run: `lib/mini.rb -i` or `lib/mini.rb --interactive`.
+If you would rather run a file, simply pass in the filename as the first argument (e.g. `lib/mini.rb test.mini`)

 ## Testing